Intestacy Guide: When There Is No Will

 Why Intestate Probate Takes Longer

-Intestate cases generally take longer than testate (with a Will) cases because the court must verify every potential heir.
-This “heirship” phase can add months to the process.
-If you are an heir waiting for an intestate estate to settle, you could be looking at 18 to 24 months of waiting.
+Intestate cases generally take much longer than cases with a will because the court must legally verify every potential heir.
+This “heirship” phase can add months of research and court hearings.
+If you are an heir waiting for an intestate estate to settle, an inheritance advance provides a way to access your legal share today while the court works through the administrative complexities.

 Frequently Asked Questions